keboola/php-temp/README.md

 - `createTmpFile` -- Create a random file in the temporary folder.

 ## Migration from version 2.0
+- The temp folder is no longer deleted automatically in the destructor.
+It needs to be removed explicitly by calling the `remove()` method.
 - The public `setId` method was removed.
 This function was rarely used and is no longer available.
 - The public `initRunFolder` method was removed.
 The folder is now initialized when used and there is no need to call `initRunFolder` any more.
 - The protected `getTmpPath` method is now private.

-## Migration from version 1.0
-The temp folder is no longer deleted automatically in the destructor.
-It needs to be removed explicitly by calling the `remove()` method.